Nuclear binding energy: Nuclear binding energy curve

 Binding energy per nucleon for a selection of nuclides.
-The nuclide with the highest value, ^{62}Ni, does not appear.
-The horizontal lines are at 8 and 8.5 MeV.
+The nuclide with the highest value, ^{62}Ni, is noted.

 In the periodic table of elements, the series of light elements from hydrogen up to sodium is observed to exhibit generally increasing binding energy per nucleon as the atomic mass increases.
 This increase is generated by increasing forces per nucleon in the nucleus, as each additional nucleon is attracted by other nearby nucleons, and thus more tightly bound to the whole.
 Helium-4 and oxygen-16 are particularly stable exceptions to the trend (see figure on the right).
 This is because they are doubly magic, meaning their protons and neutrons both fill their respective nuclear shells.

 The region of increasing binding energy is followed by a region of relative stability (saturation) in the sequence from about mass 30 through about mass 90.
 In this region, the nucleus has become large enough that nuclear forces no longer completely extend efficiently across its width.
 Attractive nuclear forces in this region, as atomic mass increases, are nearly balanced by repellent electromagnetic forces between protons, as the atomic number increases.

 Finally, in the heavier elements, there is a gradual decrease in binding energy per nucleon as atomic number increases.
 In this region of nuclear size, electromagnetic repulsive forces are beginning to overcome the strong nuclear force attraction.

 At the peak of binding energy, nickel-62 is the most tightly bound nucleus (per nucleon), followed by iron-58 and iron-56.
 This is the approximate basic reason why iron and nickel are very common metals in planetary cores, since they are produced profusely as end products in supernovae and in the final stages of silicon burning in stars.
 However, it is not binding energy per defined nucleon (as defined above), which controls exactly which nuclei are made, because within stars, neutrons and protons can inter-convert to release even more energy per generic nucleon.
 In fact, it has been argued that photodisintegration of ^{62}Ni to form ^{56}Fe may be energetically possible in an extremely hot star core, due to this beta decay conversion of neutrons to protons.
 This favors the creation of ^{56}Fe, the nuclide with the lowest mass per nucleon.
 However, at high temperatures not all matter will be in the lowest energy state.
 This energetic maximum should also hold for ambient conditions, say T = 298 K and p = 1 atm, for neutral condensed matter consisting of ^{56}Fe atoms—however, in these conditions nuclei of atoms are inhibited from fusing into the most stable and low energy state of matter.

 Elements with high binding energy per nucleon, like iron and nickel, cannot undergo fission, but they can theoretically undergo fusion with hydrogen, deuterium, helium, and carbon, for instance: